ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 > **_Note_**:
 Variables presented as `$VAR` in this guide typically refer to variables in XML files in a CESM case.
 From within a case directory, you can determine the value of such a variable with `./xmlquery VAR`.
 In some instances, `$VAR` refers to a shell variable or some other variable; we try to make these exceptions clear.

+##Preparing a case

+There are three stages to preparing the case: create, setup and build.
+Here you can find information on each of these steps

-## Create a case
+### 1. Create a case

 The [create_newcase](http://esmci.github.io/cime/versions/master/html/users_guide/create-a-case.html) command creates a case directory containing the scripts and XML files to configure a case (see below) for the requested resolution, component set, and machine. **create_newcase** has three required arguments: `--case`, `--compset` and `--res` (invoke **create_newcase \--help** for help).

 On machines where a project or account code is needed (including ARCHER2), you must either specify the `--project` argument to **create_newcase** or set the `$PROJECT` variable in your shell environment.

 If running on a supported machine, that machine will normally be recognized automatically and therefore it is *not* required to specify the `--machine` argument to **create_newcase**.
-For CESM 2.1.3, ARCHER2 is classed as an *unsupported* machine, however the configurations for ARCHER2 are included in the version of cime downloaded in the setup process.
+For CESM 2.1.3, ARCHER2 is classed as an *unsupported* machine, however the configurations for ARCHER2 are included in the version of cime downloaded in the setup process, and so adding the `--machine` flag should not be necessary.

 Invoke **create_newcase** as follows: